dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

     Instead use the appropriate MAVLink commands like DO_SET_SERVO/DO_SET_RELAY, or more generally set the desired position or direction/speed.

-The :py:attr:`channel_override <droneapi.lib.Vehicle.channel_override>` attribute takes a dictionary argument defining the RC *output* channels to be overridden (specified by channel number), and their new values.
+The :py:attr:`channel_override <dronekit.lib.Vehicle.channel_override>` attribute takes a dictionary argument defining the RC *output* channels to be overridden (specified by channel number), and their new values.
 Channels that are not specified in the dictionary are not overridden.
 All multi-channel updates are atomic.
 To cancel an override call ``channel_override`` again, setting zero for the overridden channels.

 The values of the first four channels map to the main flight controls: 1=Roll, 2=Pitch, 3=Throttle, 4=Yaw (the mapping is defined in ``RCMAP_`` parameters in
 `Plane <http://plane.ardupilot.com/wiki/arduplane-parameters/#rcmap__parameters>`_,